 NIST is short for the National Institute of Standards and Technology.
 The federal agency recently led the development of up-to-date national standards, guidelines and practices.
 Its goal is to help businesses and other institutions improve their cybersecurity risk management and help protect the nation’s critical infrastructure.

-The upcoming training seminar is a significant opportunity for businesses throughout the Upper Midwest – just take a look at the agenda.
+The upcoming training seminar is a significant opportunity for businesses throughout the Upper Midwest.
 SDN Communications is hosting the training in partnership with the South Dakota Telecommunications Association in Pierre and Dakota State University in Madison.